t-nicole13/MechaCar_Statistical_Analysis-/README.md

 ![Getting Started](images/D3-Lot3.png)

 - The p-value(0.04168) is slightly below the normal level of 0.05.
 The mean of lot 3 is 3.86 points below th population mean (1500).
 Therefore, there is a slight statistical difference between lot 3 and the population mean.

+### Study Design: MechaCar vs Competition

+One metric to test would be the frequency of maintenance or repairs for the vehicle per year.
+A chi-squared test could be performed to show the number of times the MechaCar and several competition cars had to be sent in for maintenance or repairs.

+Null Hypothesis:  There is no difference in the number of the times the cars had to sent in for repairs or maintenance.

+Alternative Hypothesis:  There is a difference in the number of the times the cars had to sent in for repairs or maintenance.

+We would need the categorical data (MechaCar, competition cars) and another set of categorical data (multiple years).
+Also, the number of times each car was brought in for maintenance or repairs per year.